 Saturday: “It’s A Mayan Family Tradition” – Our #1 meal with our #1 guests.
 Saturday is the closer to a great week and there is no better way to celebrate the ending of our week with our Mayan Dudes than with our #1 Dude meal and Mayan family floorshow.
 The finale not only showcases the Mayan family but also our wonderful Mayan Dudes.
 This evening is a sure making of meaningful memories.

-Sunday: A Texas-sized, last Round-Up brunch will be served from 7:45 a.m. to 10:45 a.m. featuring a variety of breads, fruit, eggs, bacon, sausage, and plenty of head-chef Shawna’s specialties.
-Official check-out on Sunday is 11:00 a.m.
+Sunday: A Texas-sized, last Round-Up Brunch will be served from 7:45 a.m. to 10:45 a.m., featuring a variety of breads, eggs, fruit, bacon, sausage, and specialties.
+Official checkout is 11:00 a.m.

 Horse rides: All our rides are strictly single-file at a walk with a guide - no exceptions.
 The Texas Bureau of Veterinary Public Health (Rules 169.81 - 169.89, 169.83) states that no horse may carry more than 20% of its own weight.
 Our biggest horses weigh in at about 1220 lbs. meaning they can’t carry over 240-244 lbs.
 Rider age: minimum 6 years.

 Our email is email@example.com